sirko85/german-weather-warnings/README.md

 ## Raspberry Pi installation

-- To sending E-Mail notifications you need python3.4, also on a raspberry pi.
-How to install a current python3 version click [here](http://sowingseasons.com/blog/building-python-3-4-on-raspberry-pi-2.html)
+- To sending E-Mail notifications is python3.4 required, also on a raspberry pi.
+A how to install a current python3 version click [here](http://sowingseasons.com/blog/building-python-3-4-on-raspberry-pi-2.html)